ankit08015/AWS-Infrastructure-Using-Terraform/infrastructure/aws/terraform/Networking/Readme.md

 - ` terraform destroy ` - to destroy the infrastructure created

+  ` terraform destroy -var-file="csye6225.tfvars" ` - to delete with the var file that you is created

 #### Additional terraform commands

 - ` terraform apply `- to generate the plan and create infrastructure with default values